How to Unlock Bootloader on Samsung Device [New VaultKeeper Method]

 Enable Samsung Developer Option

-#2 Method: Using ADB and Fastboot via PC
+Method 2: Using ADB and Fastboot via PC

-• Boot your device into bootloader mode.
+• Boot your phone into bootloader mode and connect it to a PC.

 • Now Go To The ADB Folder and open the Command window there (To Do so, “Shift + Right click” on any empty white space inside the folder and then select “Open command window here” from the context menu) or You can just simply type “CMD” in the address bar to launch the command window.